Georgie Fame and the Blue Flames: Georgie Fame and the Aussie Blue Flames

 The album was released in 1988, under the name "Georgie Fame" with no mention of the Aussie Blue Flames, on the Swedish label Four Leaf Clover.

 Paul Speelman of The Age praised the touring band in 1988, saying, "One would be hard put to find many better combos in the world than this particular sextet of Aussie Blue Flames."
 Fame continued to tour in Australia until 2006; however the visits were more sporadic than before 1988.

+Popular culture

+Two of the band's recordings, "Pink Champagne" and "Yeh, Yeh", were featured in the 2020 Netflix series The Queen's Gambit.